MatthewIsHere/roku-api/README.md

-## roku-js
+# roku-api

-`roku-js` is a complete Typescript implementation of the Roku "External Control Protocol" API.
+`roku-api` is a complete Typescript implementation of the Roku "External Control Protocol" API.
 Built using ECMAScript modules, this package is compatible in the browser out-of-the-box!

 ### **Features**
 * Full control of Roku devices, as if using the remote